Sports Drinks Explained: Hypertonic, Hypotonic & Isotonic

 Signs You’re Hydrated

-Pale yellow urine (think “straw coloured”)
+Pale yellow (straw-coloured) urine

 You’re not overly thirsty

-Steady energy levels during exercise
+Steady energy levels

 Signs You May Need to Pay More Attention